 It's worth remembering that burning calories is different than burning fat.
 Calories are energy and fat is stored excess energy.
 You accumulate fat on your body when you consume more calories than you burn daily.
 And the inverse is true when you are in a calorie deficit.
 A calorie deficit is when you burn more calories than you consume.

 So, if you want to burn fat you need to exercise, eat clean, whole foods, eat a high protein diet, improve your body composition, and be in a slight calorie deficit.
-Then over time and with great discipline you will slowing change your body composition and achieve your goals.
+Then over time and with great discipline you will slowly change your body composition and achieve your weight loss goals.